Kochipek/Todo-list---JavaScript/README.md

 # Todo-list--JavaScript 🟡
-Local storage will be added
+Local storage will be added later
 <br>
 <br>
 <hr>